ravishankarsp/CountTimer/README.md

 # CountTimer
-CountTimer is the application used for shedule, fitness etc.
+CountTimer is the application used for shedule, fitness for count seconds.